 Fredrik Garneij, Samantha Hookway and Christofer Kanljung

 In today’s digital capitalism, technology constitutes the very core of our society and our lives.
 The logic of the market rules and tech companies gather our information online and sell it to the highest bidder, whether the government or a retailer, regardless of the implicit ethical aspects in doing so.
-Theorist Shoshana Zugoff argues, that rather than liberating us, so far digital technologies have deepened the existing inequality of the world.
-The complexity of this new order, where there isn’t one totalitarian state that gains from control over its people, but a large number of omnipresent corporations operating in the interests of the surveillance capitalism, Zugoff refers to as the Big Other as opposed to the Big Brother.
+Theorist Shoshana Zuboff argues, that rather than liberating us, so far digital technologies have deepened the existing inequality of the world.
+The complexity of this new order, where there isn’t one totalitarian state that gains from control over its people, but a large number of omnipresent corporations operating in the interests of the surveillance capitalism, Zuboff refers to as the Big Other as opposed to the Big Brother.

 The social control enabled by the collection of data that we all hand over to tech companies every time we use our phone, share images of ourselves, friends and family in social media, download apps and agree to licenses (which most of us never even bother to read), is impossible to grasp.
 What might be even scarier is how this information is used to train Artificial Intelligence for numerous reasons, one being the facial recognition systems often used in the name of security.
 In particular, the bias embedded in these programs, where the accuracy, called confidence score, favours light-skinned men over women and people of colour.